wavefrontHQ/docs/pages/doc/integrations.md

 The supported states are:

 - **Active** - integrations whose metrics are reporting and installed or uninstalled content.
-- **Available** - integrations whose metrics never reported and never installed content or that don't have metrics.
+- **Available** - integrations whose metrics never reported and never installed content or integrations that don't have metrics.
 - **Warning** - integrations whose metrics never reported and installed content.
 - **Error** - integrations whose metrics reported within the last 7 days but have stop reporting for 2 hours and installed content.

 You can use the filter bar on the left to filter integrations by state.
 You can also filter integrations with the following saved searches:

-- **New Integrations** - integrations with metrics reporting for at most 2 hours and installed content.
+- **New Integrations** - integrations that have metrics reporting for at most two hours and have installed content
 - **Installed Integrations** - integrations in the Active, Warning, or Error state.
-An integration is in one of these states even if content has been uninstalled.
+An integration can be in one of these states even if content has been uninstalled.

 #### State Indicators